LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/others/LLM_On_CyberSecurityQuestions/LLM_On_CyberSecurityQuestions.md

 #### Test Case 1: Shell Shock Attack Question [CVE-2014-6271/CVE-2014-6278]

 This test case examines the ability of AI models to solve a combined experiment- and knowledge-based question about the "Shellshock Attack."
-It requires the AI to log in to a cloud-based environment and perform tasks related to the attack to solve the question.
+It requires the participants to log in to a cloud-based environment and perform tasks related to the attack to solve the question.

 **Question Type** :  Web Exploitation